bjzgcai/Cax/README.md

 # Cactus-RaMAx

 Cactus-RaMAx helps you remix alignment plans emitted by `cactus-prepare`.
 You can inspect every round, toggle RaMAx for any subtree, and then run or export the resulting command list.
-Version `0.3.0` introduces an ASCII phylogenetic canvas with subtree/single-node toggle scopes, search, proportional branch spacing, and a bottom HUD that summarizes the current node, coverage, and live system metrics.
+The current development version (`0.4.0-dev`) keeps the ASCII phylogenetic canvas with subtree/single-node toggle scopes, search, proportional branch spacing, and a bottom HUD that summarizes the current node, coverage, and live system metrics.
+Subtree Mode now adds a `--subtree-mode` flag, disables descendant RaMAx automatically, and gracefully reverts if you later edit a child node.

 ## Environment setup